hankersyan/cordova-examples/README.md

 #### Description

+1. file-input-issue

+		Issue: Input-file-control of webview does not show the "Take picture" or "Photo library" menu in iOS some versions and Android all versions.

-1. take-photo-and-pick-pictures-for-file-issue is a demo about taking photo and picking pictures for input-file issues on ios and android.
+2. take-photo-and-pick-pictures-for-file-issue is a demo about taking photo and picking pictures for input-file issues on ios and android.

 		Run "create-take-pick-vue.sh", and see the form page.